 Summer holidays are a significantly more dangerous time to be driving.
 100 deadliest days of summer refers to the period between Memorial Day and Labor Day, the unofficial start and end dates of summer.
 Car crash rates are statistically higher during this time, especially for teen drivers.

 In addition, drivers are more likely to get into accidents on certain days and at particular times.
 Most accidents occur on the weekend in the late night and early morning hours.
 Fortunately, there are ways that drivers can keep themselves and others safe when driving on holidays and at peak accident times.

 Holiday driving statistics

 Driving on a major holiday comes with added risk.
+Keep in mind that depending on which day the holiday falls, the weekend celebration may be longer or shorter, affecting statistics year over year.
 Here are a few holiday accident statistics you should know before you start your travels:

-- 1,087 people died in a car accident between Christmas and New Years in 2019 (U.S. Department of Transportation)
+- 1,087 people died in a car accident between Christmas and New Years in 2019 (S. Department of Transportation)

-- 194 people were killed in car accidents around the Fourth of July in 2019 (U.S. Department of Transportation)
+- 194 people were killed in car accidents around the Fourth of July in 2019.
+(S. Department of Transportation)